 The list of the sensors fitted in the car must be homologated, and all homologated sensors must be fitted in the car at all times.
-The only sensors permitted are (without restriction in number):
+The only sensors permitted are listed in Appendix to these Regulations (There is no restriction on the number of each type unless stated).